Mix Age

-mix age* moritaka chisato rare tracks and remixes is a remix album by Japanese singer-songwriter Chisato Moritaka, released on November 3, 1999, after her marriage to actor Yōsuke Eguchi on June 3 and her subsequent retirement from the music industry.
+Mix Age Moritaka Chisato Rare Tracks and Remixes (also known simply as Mix Age; stylized as mix age* moritaka chisato rare tracks and remixes) is a remix album by Japanese singer-songwriter Chisato Moritaka, released on November 3, 1999, after her marriage to actor Yōsuke Eguchi on June 3 and her subsequent retirement from the music industry.
 The album features a selection of remixes of Moritaka's past hits.

 The album peaked at No. 30 on Oricon's albums chart and sold over 15,000 copies.

 Track listing

 All lyrics are written by Chisato Moritaka; all music is arranged by Yuichi Takahashi, except where indicated.